alexboyerbmc/dropwizard-truesight-meter/README.md

-# metrics-boundary
+# dropwizard-truesight-meter

-Report dropwizard metrics to TrueSight pulse.
+Report dropwizard metrics to a Truesight meter.

 # Prerequisites

-A TrueSight Pulse meter is expected to be running locally.
+A TrueSight meter is expected to be running locally.

 # Installation
 ## Maven